-Our story today picks up on the third day after Jesus was crucified.
+Our story today picks up on the third day after Jesus died on the cross.
 The past three days had, no doubt, been the worst three days of the disciples' lives.
 Jesus, the Master they had spent the past three years following, living with, and learning from, had been captured by the Jewish leaders, falsely accused, and put to death on a cross by the Romans.
-One of their own had betrayed Him, and they all had abandoned Jesus in His final hours.
-Now they were gathered in a room together hiding from the Jewish leaders, fearing that they could be the next ones taken.
-That night, while everyone but Thomas was gathered together, Jesus appeared in the middle of the room and said, "Peace be with you."
+One of their own had betrayed Him, and all of them had abandoned Jesus in His final hours.
+Now they were gathered in a room hiding from the Jewish leaders, fearing that they could be the next ones taken.
+That night, while everyone but Thomas was together, Jesus appeared in the middle of the room and said, "Peace be with you."
 The disciples saw His hands and side and knew it had to be Him and rejoiced that their Lord was alive.

-When Thomas returned and heard that Jesus had appeared, he didn't believe it was true.
+When Thomas returned and heard that this happened, he didn't believe it was true.
 He said he wouldn't believe unless he saw the marks of the nails on Jesus' hands and touched His hands and side.
 Eight days later, all the disciples, including Thomas, were gathered together, and again Jesus appeared to them and said, "Peace to you."
 He then invited Thomas to touch His hands and side.
 To this, Thomas responded, "My Lord and my God!"
 Jesus answered, "Thomas, because you have seen Me, you have believed.
 Blessed are those who have not seen and yet have believed."
-John finishes the passage by saying that all that he had written, was to show that Jesus is the Son of God so we could believe and have eternal life.
+John finishes the passage by saying that everything he wrote, was to show that Jesus is the Son of God so we could believe and have eternal life.